Gabriela Rodríguez (footballer)

 Gabriela Rodríguez Salazar (born 10 May 2005) is a Colombian footballer who plays as an attacking midfielder for América de Cali and the Colombia women's national team.

 International career

-Rodríguez made her international debut in a friendly againtst Ecuador on 13 April 2021.
+Rodríguez made her international debut in a friendly against Ecuador on 13 April 2021.
 On 3 July 2022, she was called up by Nelson Abadía to represent Colombia at the 2022 Copa América Femenina.
-Rodríguez was also part of the U-17 team that won the of the Women's Revelations Cup in Mexico, and finished runner-up at the 2022 South American U-17 Women's Championship and 2022 FIFA U-17 Women's World Cup.
+Rodríguez was also part of the U-17 team that won the Women's Revelations Cup in Mexico, and finished runner-up at the 2022 South American U-17 Women's Championship and 2022 FIFA U-17 Women's World Cup.
 She also represented the national U-20 team at the 2022 FIFA U-20 Women's World Cup.